-When the referendum was kicking off a couple of years ago I wrote about my dislike of nationalism and how I thought Scotland wouldn’t go for independence.
+When the referendum was kicking off a couple of years ago I wrote about and how I thought Scotland wouldn’t go for independence.
 Despite all the rhetoric since and an apparent surge in favour this year I’m still pretty much of that mind.

 I make that judgement based on personal experience i.e. finding Scottish people too conservative for the challenge.
 Faced with the smallest risk to their financial security they play safe.
 That is why so many of them work for government and corporations.
 They might be less than delighted about this but they slavishly follow the money just the same.
 Given the strong likelihood that independence would come with a price tag most Scots will be afraid of the uncertainty.
 Their tacky relationship with the lucre will be the determining factor, political adventurism posing too much of a threat.